By Rob Shaul

 My go-to wisdom literature is stoicism.
 Others commonly use religious texts like the Bible and Koran, or famous personal leadership works like Covey’s 7 Habits of Highly Successful People.

-My personal wisdom literature reading bounces between these 3 works:
+My personal wisdom literature reading bounces between these:

 – The Emperor’s Handbook by Marcus Aurelius